csebooks/artificial-intelligence/content.en/iv-uncertain-knowledge-and-reasoning/_index.md

 - A wumpus-world agent can calculate probabilities for unobserved aspects of the world, thereby improving on the decisions of a purely logical agent.
 Conditional independence makes these calculations tractable.

-BIBLIOGRAPHICAL AND HISTORICAL NOTES
+**BIBLIOGRAPHICAL AND HISTORICAL NOTES**

 Probability theory was invented as a way of analyzing games of chance.
 In about 850 A.D. the Indian mathematician Mahaviracarya described how to arrange a set of bets that can’t lose (what we now call a Dutch book).
 In Europe, the first significant systematic analyses were produced by Girolamo Cardano around 1565, although publication was posthumous (1663).
-By that time, probability had been established as a mathematical discipline due to a series of

-results established in a famous correspondence between Blaise Pascal and Pierre de Fermat in 1654.
+By that time, probability had been established as a mathematical discipline due to a series of results established in a famous correspondence between Blaise Pascal and Pierre de Fermat in 1654.
 As with probability itself, the results were initially motivated by gambling problems (see Exercise 13.9).
 The first published textbook on probability was _De Ratiociniis in Ludo Aleae_ (Huygens, 1657).
 The “laziness and ignorance” view of uncertainty was described by John Arbuthnot in the preface of his translation of Huygens (Arbuthnot, 1692): “It is impossible for a Die, with such determin’d force and direction, not to fall on such determin’d side, only I don’t know the force and direction which makes it fall on such determin’d side, and therefore I call it Chance, which is nothing but the want of art...”

 Laplace (1816) gave an exceptionally accurate and modern overview of probability; he was the first to use the example “take two urns, A and B, the first containing four white and two black balls, . . . ” The Rev. Thomas Bayes (1702–1761) introduced the rule for reasoning about conditional probabilities that was named after him (Bayes, 1763).
 Bayes only considered the case of uniform priors; it was Laplace who independently developed the general case.
 Kolmogorov (1950, first published in German in 1933) presented probability theory in a rigorously axiomatic framework for the first time.
 Rényi (1970) later gave an axiomatic presentation that took conditional probability, rather than absolute probability, as primitive.

 Pascal used probability in ways that required both the objective interpretation, as a property of the world based on symmetry or relative frequency, and the subjective interpretation, based on degree of belief—the former in his analyses of probabilities in games of chance, the latter in the famous “Pascal’s wager” argument about the possible existence of God.
 However, Pascal did not clearly realize the distinction between these two interpretations.
 The distinction was first drawn clearly by James Bernoulli (1654–1705).

 Leibniz introduced the “classical” notion of probability as a proportion of enumerated, equally probable cases, which was also used by Bernoulli, although it was brought to prominence by Laplace (1749–1827).
 This notion is ambiguous between the frequency interpretation and the subjective interpretation.
 The cases can be thought to be equally probable either because of a natural, physical symmetry between them, or simply because we do not have any knowledge that would lead us to consider one more probable than another.
 The use of this latter, subjective consideration to justify assigning equal probabilities is known as the **principle of indifference**.
-The principle is often attributed to Laplace, but he never isolatedPRINCIPLE OF
+The principle is often attributed to Laplace, but he never isolated the principle explicitly.

-INDIFFERENCE

-the principle explicitly.
 George Boole and John Venn both referred to it as the **principle of insufficient reason**; the modern name is due to Keynes (1921).

-PRINCIPLE OF INSUFFICIENT REASON

 The debate between objectivists and subjectivists became sharper in the 20th century.
 Kolmogorov (1963), R. A. Fisher (1922), and Richard von Mises (1928) were advocates of the relative frequency interpretation.
 Karl Popper’s (1959, first published in German in 1934) “propensity” interpretation traces relative frequencies to an underlying physical symmetry.
 Frank Ramsey (1931), Bruno de Finetti (1937), R. T. Cox (1946), Leonard Savage (1954), Richard Jeffrey (1983), and E. T. Jaynes (2003) interpreted probabilities as the degrees of belief of specific individuals.
 Their analyses of degree of belief were closely tied to utilities and to behavior—specifically, to the willingness to place bets.
 Rudolf Carnap, following Leibniz and Laplace, offered a different kind of subjective interpretation of probability— not as any actual individual’s degree of belief, but as the degree of belief that an idealized individual _should_ have in a particular proposition a, given a particular body of evidence **e**.

-Bibliographical and Historical Notes 505

 Carnap attempted to go further than Leibniz or Laplace by making this notion of degree of **confirmation** mathematically precise, as a logical relation between a and **e**.
-The study of thisCONFIRMATION

-relation was intended to constitute a mathematical discipline called **inductive logic**, analo-INDUCTIVE LOGIC

-gous to ordinary deductive logic (Carnap, 1948, 1950).
+The study of this relation was intended to constitute a mathematical discipline called **inductive logic**, analogous to ordinary deductive logic (Carnap, 1948, 1950).
 Carnap was not able to extend his inductive logic much beyond the propositional case, and Putnam (1963) showed by adversarial arguments that some fundamental difficulties would prevent a strict extension to languages capable of expressing arithmetic.

 Cox’s theorem (1946) shows that any system for uncertain reasoning that meets his set of assumptions is equivalent to probability theory.
 This gave renewed confidence to those who already favored probability, but others were not convinced, pointing to the assumptions (primarily that belief must be represented by a single number, and thus the belief in ¬p must be a function of the belief in p).
 Halpern (1999) describes the assumptions and shows some gaps in Cox’s original formulation.
 Horn (2003) shows how to patch up the difficulties.
 Jaynes (2003) has a similar argument that is easier to read.